ApocalypseCalculator/QED/README.md

 QED is a platform for any curious learners to find a skilled person to teach them, either as volunteering or for a price.

-This is a Proof of Concept project made for The GoldenHack 2023.
+This is a Proof of Concept project made for The GoldenHack 2023, which you can check out [here](https://qed.patricklin.dev/)!.
 It implements most of the core functionality.

 ## Technologies Used